datalad-handbook/book/docs/basics/101-138-sharethirdparty.rst

    An overview of all elements potentially included in a publication workflow.

-Users on a common, shared computational infrastructure such as an :term:`SSH server` can share datasets via simple installations with paths, without any involvement of third party storage providers or repository hosting services:
+Users on a common, shared computational infrastructure such as an :term:`SSH server` can share datasets via simple installations with paths, without any involvement of third party storage providers or repository hosting services, as shown in :numref:`fig-clonecompute`.

+.. _fig-clonecompute:

 .. figure:: ../artwork/src/publishing/clone_combined.svg

+   Cloning from local or remote compute infrastructure.

 But at some point in a dataset's life, you may want to share it with people that can't access the computer or server your dataset lives on, store it on other infrastructure